fractal-bootcamp/precourse-materials/README.md

 *Why this sequence?*
 Full Stack Open is the best online web development course we have found, and **Eloquent JS** is the best Javascript book.
 The NextJS app router course is critical to coming in on day 1 with experience in NextJS.

-### The Pre-course Exam:
-To pass the pre-course exam, you should be able to easily and fluidly do something like this, without looking anything up:
-1. Setup express server
-2. Get a GET endpoint working
-3. Test endpoint in browser
-4. Setup react app
-5. useEffect fetch data from server
-6. render data
-7. test that everything works (do not forget cors lol)
-8. setup input field
-9. deliver content of input field to server via a POST request
-10. handle that input on the server (save to a log file, etc)

 ---